 Essential Desirable Skills Outstanding experimental and laboratory skills.
 Excellent written, verbal and presentation skills.
 Proven ability to work as part of a team.
 Ability to play a leading role in mentoring less-experienced researchers in a research group.
 Ability to generate own research ideas and lead a project.
 Knowledge and experience Wide knowledge of current research and theory in your field of expertise.
 Expertise in one or preferably more of the following areas; electrochemistry, synthetic chemistry, battery science, spectroscopy, surface science.
+A publication record consistent with career stage and which demonstrates strong laboratory skills.
 Research experience focused on energy devices.
-The ability to assemble a coin, Swagelok or pouch cell configuration.
-Research experience focused on the synthesis and physical chemistry of redox active molecules.
-A publication record consistent with years since PhD and career stage, and which demonstrates strong laboratory skills.
-Qualifications, certification and training (relevant to role) Completed, or almost complete, PhD in chemistry or a related subject.
-Completed, or almost complete, PhD in electrochemistry, synthetic chemistry, materials science or physical organic chemistry.
+The ability to assemble lithium-sulfur cells in a coin, Swagelok or pouch cell configuration.
+Have expertise in one or more of the following areas: electrochemistry, synthetic chemistry, battery science, spectroscopy, surface science Research experience focused on electrolytes and interfaces within next-generation batteries and the use of physicochemical and electrochemical characterisation methods Qualifications, certification and training (relevant to role) Completed, or almost complete, PhD in chemistry or a related subject.
+Completed, or almost complete, PhD in electrochemistry or synthetic chemistry, materials science or physical organic chemistry.
 A track record of published research in high-quality journals.
 Statutory, legal or special requirements ■ To take reasonable care for the health and safety of yourself and of other persons who may be affected by your acts or omissions at work in accordance with the Health and Safety at Work Act 1974, EC directives and the University's Safety, Health and Environment Policies and procedures, and to cooperate with the University on any legal duties placed on it as the employer.